Quickstart

 2. Select Add API user.

-3. Name the API user, select the appropriate workspace role for it (e.g., Signer if you want it to sign transactions), and upload the CSR file you created in the previous step.
+3. Name the API user, select the appropriate workspace role for it (e.g., Signer if you want it to sign transactions), and upload the CSR file you created in Step 1.

 Step 3: Initialize SDK